-Can you take Lysol in your carry on?
+Can you take Lysol in your carry on bag?

 As stated above, Lysol cannot be taken through airport security, so it is not permitted in hand luggage.
-Unlike many other liquids, such as deodorant or antiperspirant, which can often be purchased in stores after passing through the security checkpoint, Lysol will not be available for purchase in these stores (or they shouldn’t be).
+Unlike many other liquids, such as deodorant or antiperspirant, which can often be purchased in stores after passing through the TSA checkpoint, Lysol will not be available for purchase in these stores (or it shouldn’t be).

-Can you take Lysol on a plane in your checked bags?
+Can you take Lysol on a plane in your checked baggage?

-Lysol in any liquid form cannot be packed in your checked luggage as it is considered a hazardous and potentially flammable liquid.
+You cannot bring Lysol in any liquid form, even travel size Lysol, in your checked baggage as it is considered a hazardous and potentially flammable liquid.

-Can you take Lysol wipes on a plane?
+Can you bring Lysol wipes on a plane?